 Successful applicants contact the Lead Entity in the location of their proposed project as early as possible so that stakeholders have plenty of time to be informed and potential partners can collaborate.
 Lead Entity Technical Committee members can be especially helpful in the early stages of project development.

-Overview of SRFB Round 23 NPCLE Proposal Requirements:
+Overview of SRFB 2023 Grant Round NPCLE Proposal Requirements:

-(Applications must be fully submitted by April 4, 2022)
+(Applications must be fully submitted in PRISM by March 29, 2023)

 Once on PRISM with your Project # (begin entering your project):